pycabook/pycabook/manuscript/02_About_the_book.md

 In 2015 I was introduced to the clean architecture by a colleague of mine, Roberto Ciatti.
 I started working with him following a strict Test-Driven Development (TDD) approach and learning or better understanding many things I now consider pillars of my programming knowledge.

-Unfortunately the project was cancelled, but the clean architecture concepts stuck with me, so I revisited them for a simple open source project I started working on at the time[^footnote1].
-Meanwhile I read "Object Oriented Software Engineering: A Use-Case Driven Approach" by Ivar Jacobson[^footnote2].
+Unfortunately the project was cancelled, but the clean architecture concepts stuck with me, so I revisited them for a simple open source project I started working on at the time.
+Meanwhile I read "Object Oriented Software Engineering: A Use-Case Driven Approach" by Ivar Jacobson[^footnote1].

 In 2013 I started writing a personal blog, [The Digital Cat](https://www.thedigitalcatonline.com/), and after having published many Python-related posts I began working on a post to show other programmers the beauty of the clean architecture concepts: "Clean Architectures in Python: a step by step example", published in 2016, which was well received by the Python community.
 For a couple of years I considered expanding the post, but I couldn't find the time to do it, and in the meanwhile I realised that many things I had written needed to be corrected, clarified, or simply updated.
 So I thought that a book could be the best way to present the whole picture effectively, and here we are.